wren-lang/wren/doc/site/looping.markdown

 ^title Looping

 It's hard to write a useful program without executing some chunk of code repeatedly.
-To do that in Wren, you use looping statements.
+To do that, you use looping statements.
 There are two in Wren, and they should be familiar if you've used other imperative languages.

 ## While statements

 A `while` statement executes a chunk of code as long as a condition continues to hold.
 For example:

-    :::wren
+    :::dart
+    // Hailstone sequence.
     var n = 27
     while (n != 1) {
       if (n % 2 == 0) {